bernie-skipole/indipydriver/docs/source/usage/example1.rst

                 # and transmit it to the client
                 await vector.send_setVector()

-    def make_driver():
+    def make_driver(thermalcontrol):
         "Returns an instance of the driver"

-        # Make an instance of the object controlling the instrument
-        thermalcontrol = ThermalControl()
-        # and a coroutine which will run the instrument
-        runthermo = thermalcontrol.run_thermostat()

         # Make a NumberMember holding the temperature value
         temperaturemember = NumberMember( name="temperature",